huggingface/data-is-better-together/README.md

 ## What have we done so far?

 The community has created a dataset of 10k prompts [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) ranked by quality as part of Data is Better Together.
-So far over 385 people have contributed annotations to this dataset.

 ## What are currently working on?

-We are currently working to support open source initiatives to use Argilla and the Hugging Face Hub to collectively build impactful open datasets.
-You can read more in this [blog post](https://huggingface.co/blog/community-datasets).
-You can get involved in this effort by joining our [Discord channel](https://discord.gg/hugging-face-879548962464493619).
+We are working on several strands of work.
+Here are current active projects.

+### 1. Prompt ranking

+Our first DIBT activity is focused on ranking the quality of prompts.
+We have already released version 1.0 of this dataset [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked).
+So far over 385 people have contributed annotations to this dataset but we are continuing to collect more annotations!

+- Follow the progress of this effort in this [dashboard](https://huggingface.co/spaces/DIBT/prompt-collective-dashboard)
+- You can contribute to the ranking of prompts [here](https://huggingface.co/spaces/DIBT/prompt-collective)